 Risk response

-Keep track of and evaluate risks
+Keep track of and evaluate risks.

 Fraud risk report

 To create a fraud risk report plan, start by identifying the types of fraud risks your organization faces and then prioritize them.
 You should also consider how you will respond to each type of risk and what actions you can take to prevent them from happening.
-This document can also be called fraud control plan.
+This document can also be called a fraud control plan.

 - Review company policies and procedures related to fraud risk.